This vacuum comparison review is going to look at the Dyson V8 vs. V10 vacuums and put them to the test.

 You Should Buy the Dyson V8 If You…

-- Want a lower price – With the new release of the V10, older Dyson models, like the V8 are dropping in price, but they are still a well-built machine.
-Purchasing a model that is a couple years old can be a great way to snag a deal, as is the case with the Dyson V8.
+- Want a lower price – With the new release of the V10, older models like the V8 are declining in price.
+Purchasing a model that is a couple of years old can be a great way to snag a deal, as is the case with the Dyson V8.

-For more information or to buy check out the Dyson V8 on Amazon.com.
+For more information or to buy check out the Dyson V8 here.

 Should You Buy the Dyson V10?

 The Dyson V10 is among the best vacuums that Dyson builds.

 Dyson is such a fan of it that James Dyson himself was quoted saying that the launch of the V10 is “why I’ve stopped developing corded vacuums.”
 The vacuum is lightweight and portable, yet has a large dust bin and provides powerful suction.

 You Should Buy the Dyson V10 If:

 - Want a longer run time – Compared to the V8, the V10 offers 20 extra minutes of run time, for a total of a 60-minute run time.
 This run time is when running on standard power.
 If you’re using motorized tools or the “Max Power” setting, the run time will be less.

 - You Want stronger suction – The redesign and alignment of the dust bin, motor, and cyclones results in a vacuum that looks more “streamline” and offers 20% stronger suction over that of the V8 stick vacuum.

 - Want a larger dustbin – the V10’s dustbin is 40% larger than the Dyson V8.